AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 Then, we need to determine if the currently selected node is a `TextNode` and if the selection is collapsed.

-If so, we will ignore key event.
+If so, we will continue.

 ```dart
 // ...